saadiqnafis/Gene-Translation/README.md

 # Gene Translation

-We're going to start by writing a program in translate_DNA.pythat uses a given DNA sequence, and translates it to its complement sequence using the base-pair complement rules.
+We're going to start by writing a program in translate_DNA.py that uses a given DNA sequence, and translates it to its complement sequence using the base-pair complement rules.
 Our job is to translate the given DNA sequence, which will be provided as a TextGrid, like this:

 Change A to T